HomeArticlesBest OfBest BMI Calculators

 BMR Calculator

 Understanding BMR is valuable when you want to set very precise calorie targets.
-Even if you were completely sedentary all day, you would burn your BMR in calories.
+Even completely sedentary all day, you'd still burn your BMR in calories.
 This calculator uses both the Mifflin-St Jeor and Harris-Benedict equations and lets you compare results side by side.
 It pairs naturally with the BMI calculator: use BMI to assess your current weight status, then use BMR and TDEE to plan a sustainable path to your target weight.

 How We Evaluated